trueinteractions/tint2/README.md

 Create Desktop Javascript Applications.

-Tint is binary compatible with node 10.x and integrated support for Windows .NET Framework and OSX Objective-C and allows you to access and create native OS objects:
+Tint is binary compatible with node 10.x and allows you to access and create native OS objects:
 ```javascript
 require('Application');
 Window = require('Window');